RachelfromIreland/friends-quote-quiz/README.md

 #### Messages for the User
 - The quiz uses modal popups to communicate with the user.
 The popups can be closed by clicking anywhere on the screen for accessibility.
-- The popups appear after each question to inform the user if they were correct or incorrect, and if incorrect then who said the quote.
+- The popups appear after each question to inform the user if they were correct or incorrect, and if incorrect it lets them know the correct answer.

 ![Answer Message Popup Screenshot](/documents/answer-message.png)